robb/Asterism/Readme.md

 end
 ```

-Finally, tell Cocopods to download and link Asterism in your project:
+Finally, tell CocoaPods to download and link Asterism in your project:

 ```sh
 pod install